What is the Indian Penal Code?

-The definition only gives an idea to what the offense is.
+The definition only gives an idea of what the offense is.
 It does not tell us what we should do if someone has stolen our property, or whom should we seek justice from?
 Or, what can the police do in this regard?
 In other words, the Indian Penal Code is only concerned with substantive criminal law and not with procedural criminal law.
-Procedural Law is spelt out in the Criminal Procedure Code, 1973.
+Procedural Law is spelled out in the Criminal Procedure Code, 1973.

 HISTORICAL INTRODUCTION TO THE INDIAN PENAL CODE, ESSAYS OF INDIAN PENAL CODE 33–43, http://lawyerchandigarh.com/wp-content/uploads/Historical-Introduction-to-the-Indian-Penal-Code.pdf.